JOURNAL

 If you want new posts in your reader instead of checking back, the RSS feed is linked at the top of this page.
 For consulting on any of these topics for a DACH mid-market company, the contact form on this site goes straight to us — there are no account managers in the middle.

-want this in your inbox?
+Want this in your inbox?

-one short note per month. only when we have something worth reading.
+One short note per month.
+Only when we have something worth reading.

 subscribe-via-rss// or write: hello@saloid.com · gräfelfing · de